10 Tips on How to Find the Best Financial Advisor

 “The results are that LifeYield ROI’s tax-smart methodology would have generated up to 44% more after-tax returns and retirement income.”

-Life Yield’s methodology looks at a few key things such as asset location, capital gains management and tax-managed income distributions, which I cover in my About.com blog post titled Want to Increase Your Retirement Income by 30% or More?
+Life Yield’s methodology looks at a few key things such as asset location, capital gains management and tax-managed income distributions, which I cover in another article titled How to Reduce Taxable Income by Rearranging Investments?

 Because many regulatory considerations prohibit some types of advisors from incorporating tax planning you want to look for an independent financial advisor.